-Lincoln Cathedral is a cathedral located in the city of Lincoln dating back to 1072.
-It is known as “One of Europe’s finest Gothic buildings, once the tallest in the world, that dominates Lincoln’s skyline”.
-With its fantastic tours on offer of this spectacular building, as well as services still being held where everyone is welcomed.
-Gift shops and refreshments also available.
-In spite of its size, the cathedral is filled with intricate detail.
-The Cathedral run guided tours almost all year round which will take you on a journey, revealing hundreds of years of history.
-Lincoln Cathedral owns one of only four surviving copies of Magna Carta, signed in 1215 and brought back to Lincoln by the Bishop of Lincoln, which is now on loan to, and resides in, Lincoln Castle.
-The Cathedral is full of history and is a must see for visitors to the area.
+Lincoln Cathedral is located in the city of Lincoln and dates back to 1072.
+It is known as “One of Eurpoe’s finest Gothic buildings, once the tallest in the world, that dominates Lincoln’s skyline.
+With fantastic tours of the spectacular building on offer, as well as services still being held, everyone is welcomed.
+Gift shops and refreshment facilities are also available.
+Despite its size, the cathedral is filled with intricate detail.
+The cathedral run guided tours almost all year round which will take you on a journey which reveals hundreds of years of history.
+Lincoln cathedral owns one of only four surviving copies of Magna Carta, signed in 1215 and brought back to Lincoln by the Bishop of Lincoln, which is now on loan to, and resides in, Lincoln Castle.
+The cathedral is full of history and is a must see for visitors to the area.

 The North Lincolnshire Wolds is a great place to explore and discover the beautiful countryside and hills.
 Whether it be on bike or on foot there are many footpaths and bridleways to investigate.
 The Lincolnshire Wolds is a designated Area of Outstanding Natural Beauty from 1973.
 This stretch of rolling chalk hills goes on for 40 unspoilt miles.
 The Lincolnshire Wolds is the highest land in eastern England between Kent and Yorkshire – there are fine views to the Pennines in the west, and the coast to the east.
 The Lincolnshire Wolds is a living, working landscape, with woodland, grassland and abandoned chalk pits providing important habitats for rare flowers and wildlife.
 For over 40 years it has been an Area of Outstanding Natural Beauty.
 If you love the Great Outdoors, you’ll love the Lincolnshire Wolds.